antonbabenko/terraform-best-practices-workshop/README.md

 - [ ] Install latest version of [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 - [ ] Make sure that you have [GitHub](https://github.com/) account created.
 - [ ] Mac, Linux or Windows - all is fine as long as you can use it.
 If you want, you can get Linux box running using Vagrant+VirtualBox and install software from above on it.
-- [ ] Access credentials to manage resources in workshop's AWS account will be provided at the beginning of the workshop.
+- [ ] Access credentials to manage resources in workshop's AWS account will be provided at the beginning of the workshop (if requested by attendees).

 ## "Terraform AWS modules" workshop goal